CarlHejlesen/Java_include_all_posible_things/README.md

 how public and private works

-# how to make a test (Dokumentation upon what to install and how to run)

-Steps to setup a test
-- [ ] Set up indput_output class

 # Methods

-How to print, and get start get system input from user

 Return methods (hvordan du retunere ting fra en method inde i en klasse) different for loops